 Last year’s runner-up, Wren Kitchens has gone one better this time round by clinching the top spot in the 2019 rankings, a mark of impressive consistency and a testament to the loyalty and happiness of its workforce.

 Based on Humberside, the company is a true UK success story, manufacturing all the kitchen units it sells in its three British production plants.
-Wren’s job security, benefits programme and inclusive ethos continue to work wonders in making it the top rated retailer to work for in the UK.
+Wren’s job security, benefits program and inclusive ethos continue to work wonders in making it the top rated retailer to work for in the UK.

 It is followed by five other homegrown companies.
 Lush Cosmetics, a perennial high achiever in Indeed’s lists, takes second spot ahead of bed retailer Dreams, shoe chain Clarks and high street giant Marks and Spencer, with luxury department store Harrods just outside the top five.